- Career Advising

 If you have a special circumstance beyond your control that will force you to be away from classes, please contact the Dean of Students Office, at 231-3787 to request an excused absence.
 Official notification of the excused absence will be forwarded to your academic dean's office and your professors.

 Academic Advisor: Ultimately, you are responsible for the choices you make in college.
 However, in order to help you make informed academic choices, the department assigns you an advisor who serves as your primary contact regarding questions of an academic nature.
 You can expect your advisor to:

 - Be available during regularly scheduled office hours.
 At the least, you should always consult with your advisor each term before registering for classes.

 - Be knowledgeable about university, college, and departmental rules and procedures which pertain to your academic welfare (e.g., graduation requirements and academic eligibility policy).

 - Help you determine the appropriate approval processes if your program of study varies from standard programs (e.g., course substitutions and transfer credit).

-- Be knowledgeable about general career opportunities in the computer science field and refer you to the University Career Services Center as needed.
+- Be knowledgeable about general career opportunities in the computer science field and refer you to the Career and Professional Development as needed.